 Brands sold in aseptic packaging remain widely available, and it’s sensible to keep a few boxes in your pantry for camping trips, power outages, and disaster preparedness.
 These products typically keep for more than a year, but once opened they must be refrigerated and finished within a week or so.
 For everyday needs, it makes sense to purchase brands sold in the refrigerated section since the packaging is less wasteful and you’ll probably save money.

 Vegan milks are made from a wide variety of beans, nuts, seeds, and grains.
-Most popular brands are made from: soy, pea protein, almonds, hazelnuts, hemp seeds, rice, or oats.
+Most popular brands are made from: soy, almonds, cashews, hazelnuts, pea protein, hemp seeds, rice, or oats.

 Given how many varieties of vegan milk exist, it’s no surprise that nutrition varies drastically from one product to the next.
 Some brands are incredibly nutritious, while others are scarcely more nutritious than sugar water.
 The three most important nutrients to consider are protein, sugar, and calcium.
 Additionally, Vitamin D and iodine deserve a mention.
 Let’s take a look at each of these nutrients.

 Soy milks contain more protein than most other vegan milks—nearly a gram of protein per ounce.
 Other vegan milks can contain shockingly little protein.
 Even though almonds are protein-rich nut, most almond milk brands provide only tiny amounts of protein.
 For instance, most soy milks contain around seven grams of protein per serving, compared to around one gram provided by most almond milks.
 Coconut milks usually have even less protein than almond milk—so little that they can practically be considered protein-free.